muratkars/workshop/exercise-7/README.md

 1. Create the application YAML file:

     ```
-    touch blue.yaml
     nano blue.yaml
     ```

-2. Paste the content and save.
+2. Paste the below content and save.
+This pod write time into a file called pod-out.txt stored on the persistent volume it creates and mounted to the `/tmp` folder.

     ```
     apiVersion: v1